Auckland green gecko: Description

+The species can grow up to 75 mm in length, and is recognisable by its bright green colouration.

 Apart from range, the Auckland green gecko differs from the Wellington green gecko in that it is marginally smaller and more slender in build and also the undersurfaces of the feet and toes in elegans are coloured grey green, while they are yellow in colouration in the latter species.

+Distribution and habitat

+The species is found in the upper half of the North Island, except north of Whangaroa, as well as four of the islands of the Hauraki Gulf.

 Conservation status

 In 2012 the Department of Conservation classified the Auckland green gecko as At Risk under the New Zealand Threat Classification System.
 It was judged as meeting the criteria for At Risk threat status as a result of it having a low to high ongoing or predicted decline.